JaimeV365/segmentor/docs/components/data-entry/duplicate-detection-documentation.md

 ## Overview

-The duplicate detection system prevents users from inadvertently creating duplicate entries in the Apostles Model Builder application.
+The duplicate detection system prevents users from inadvertently creating duplicate entries in the Segmentor application.
 It provides sophisticated matching algorithms to identify potential duplicates and a user-friendly interface for resolving conflicts.

 ## Core Components